HakonRydland/A3AExtender/readme.md

 This is an example of how you could extend or overwrite antistasi with new maps, templates

 # How to get started
-- under `Tools\Builder` run the PowerShell script called `firstTimeSetup` This will rename and prepare your mod for being built
+- run the `Install.ps1` script and follow the instructions
-- Run the `buildAddons` and move the output from the build folder in the top folder to your ArmA 3 game directory.
+- Run the `Build.ps1` script and move the output from the `build` folder in the top folder to your ArmA 3 game directory.
 - Start the launcher and load the mods: `Antistasi the Mod` and, `your exstension mod`
 - start the game and confirm that the new template and/or map is loaded
 - start adding the templates/maps/functionality that you want